JetBrains/js-graphql-intellij-plugin/README.md

 It depends on [js-graphql-language-service](https://github.com/jimkyndemeyer/js-graphql-language-service) that it manages using a Node.js process handler.

+## Documentation

+The plugin uses a `graphql.config.json` file in the project root to configure the location of your GraphQL schema.

+To get started, please see the [FAQ](#faq).

 ## Features demo

 **Schema setup, completion, error highlighting, documentation**